Variable Selection Using Relative Importance Rankings: Relative Importance Measures

 \section{Relative Importance Measures}

 This section introduces the concept of relative importance (RI) and presents a class of variable selection methods built upon RI measures.
 We begin with General Dominance (GD) and its practical approximations, then extend to high-dimensional generalizations.
 Finally, we formalize our rationale for using RI in the context of variable selection.
+This progression from theoretical definitions to computational implementation lays the necessary groundwork for the RI-based variable selection method and the proposed CRI.Z method.